Juan Cruz (footballer, born 1992)

-Álvaro Juan Cruz Armada (born 28 July 1992) is a Spanish professional footballer who plays as a left-back or centre-back for club Osasuna.
+Álvaro Juan Cruz Armada (born 28 July 1992) is a Spanish professional footballer who plays as a left-back or centre-back for Real Oviedo.

-Club career
+Career

 Born in Madrid, Cruz was an Atlético Madrid youth graduate before joining Italian Serie A side Bologna F.C.
 1909 on 30 August 2010.
 After spending two full seasons with the Primavera side, he was loaned to Carrarese Calcio on 26 July 2012.

 On 10 July 2013, Cruz joined San Marino Calcio.
 In 2015, after two years as a starter, he moved to fellow Lega Pro side U.S. Pistoiese 1921.

 On 19 August 2016, Cruz returned to Spain after agreeing to a contract with Segunda División B side UD San Sebastián de los Reyes.
 The following 22 July he moved to fellow league team CF Rayo Majadahonda, being a regular starter as his side achieved promotion to Segunda División for the first time ever.

 On 10 July 2018, free agent Cruz signed for Elche CF in the second division.
 He immediately became a starter for the side, contributing with one goal and 39 appearances (play-offs included) during the 2019–20 season, as his side achieved promotion to La Liga.

 On 30 August 2020, Cruz joined top tier side CA Osasuna on a three-year contract, for a fee of €2.75 million.
+He made his debut in the category at the age of 28 on 12 September, starting in a 2–0 away win over Cádiz CF.

+Initially a first-choice, Cruz subsequently saw his playing time diminish over the seasons, and left the club on 26 May 2026, after 164 official matches.
+On 24 July, he was announced at second division side Real Oviedo on a two-year deal.